 Here are some tips for writing your English CV:

-- Use British English for jobs in the UK (ensure your spell checker is set up properly).
+- Use British English for jobs in the UK, Ireland, Australia, and New Zealand.
+Use American English for jobs in the US and Canada (ensure your spell checker is set up properly).

-- Add your country’s dialing code to your phone number (e.g., +33 for France) if you don’t have a local number.
+- Add your country’s dialling code to your phone number (e.g., +33 for France) if you don’t have a local number.

 - Make your CV 2 pages long, the standard length in the UK (but if you’re a university lecturer or a senior executive, use as many pages as necessary).